mshafat/allthrusmartphone.xyz/content/blog/reviews/matt_bacak_secret_email_system_review.md

 **6. Desgin a pre-frame opt-in page**

 Ah I made a mistake, there is another reasons for getting the domain, building an opt-in page.
-And he adviced to design it in such a way that prepares pre-frames the readers for forthcoming offer.
+And he adviced to design it in such a way that prepares and pre-frames the readers for forthcoming offer.
 So he recommended to put a thank you page after opt-in page and email 3 irresistible offer email in next 3 days after opt-in...Here he also clarified what it means by "self-funding subscribers".

+Related: In case you are interested, I also reviewed one of the best funnel builder and autoresponder softwares which comes with a generous [FREE plan](https://allthrusmartphone.xyz/blog/reviews/systeme-io_funnel_builder_review/).

 So these were the 6 advices he would give to his brother and he disclosed them all for all of us...